Best ways to experience the Dominican Republic

 If being becalmed on a beach is less your thing than scouting out the sands as a potential activity launch pad, then the chilled-out town of Cabarete, on the north coast, should rank amongst your holiday stop-offs.
 All water sports from surfing to kayaking are possible.

-Island capital Santo Domingo was founded only six years after Christopher Columbus' arrival in the New World (1498), making it the only 15th-century settlement in the Americas and a blueprint for how almost every other New World city would subsequently be laid out.
+Island capital Santo Domingo was founded only six years after Christopher Columbus arrived in the New World (1498), making it the only 15th-century settlement in the Americas and a blueprint for how almost every other New World city would subsequently be laid out.

 The Dominican Republic throws its own absolutely unique spin on water sports.
 Just when you thought Cabarete's surf scene was as good as it got, the island conjures up some even more memorable inland water adventures.